deusExMac/WebScraper/README.md

   ##### Description

-  Shows running processes on the local machine with a name that matches a specific reges pattern.
-If no regex pattern is specified, the OS specific specification for Chrome processes is shwon as specified by options  windowsChrome, macosChrome etc in the configuartion file.
+  Shows running processes on the local machine with a name that matches a specific regex pattern.
+If no regex pattern is specified, the OS specific regex for Chrome processes is shwon as specified by options  windowsChrome, macosChrome etc in the configuartion file.
+Used to cleanup Chrome/Chromium browsers when automatic cleanup did not work properly.